palmerr23/Teensy8x8AudioBoard/readme.md

 There are several boards in the set.

+There is further hardware information in the "8x8 and 16x16 Teensy Audio Board.docx" file.

 ## Main PCB

 The main PCB which has the four CODECs and control logic.
 It features: